 Garmin Vivoactive HR

-Whether we're camping or hiking, we always bring:
+Whether we're enjoying some outdoor recreation, we always bring:

 Deet-Free Bug Spray

 Other Cool Camping & Hiking Gear

 The following camping & hiking equipment weren't recommended by anyone, but we wanted this to be a complete list, so we're recommending them based on extensive research.
 Enjoy!